Former ‘Bachelor’ Ben Higgins On Cassie’s Split With Colton: She Was ‘Dancing Around The Subject… She Knew’

 As for Colton’s reaction to what Cassie told him and her departure, Ben thinks Underwood fought for Randolph and that it was an understandable decision.
 Higgins says he wishes Cassie would have more directly shut Colton down.

-Plenty of The Bachelor spoilers are swirling about what happens during the final two episodes of Colton’s season and rumors signal that fans haven’t seen the last of Cassie yet.
+Plenty of The Bachelor spoilers are swirling about what happens during the final two episodes of Colton’s season, and rumors signal that fans haven’t seen the last of Cassie yet.
 Ben acknowledges that everybody needs to remember there’s a lot yet to be revealed.

 “A lot of the end of the season, where he’s jumping the fence, we don’t know how that ends, and that is the most emotional moment we’ve seen yet.
 None of this story… makes sense without the last two episodes.
 Right now, we’re sitting in a moment where most of the storyline of this show hasn’t been played out.”